voidCounter/byte-bandit/docs/mkdocs/developers/code-style.md

    ![check_file.png](assets/check_file.png)
 8. Checkstyle will highlight any code that doesn't comply with the Checkstyle rules.
    ![checkstyle-error.png](assets/checkstyle-error.png)
-9. Now you can fix the issues by following the Checkstyle rules.
+9. Now you can resolve the issues by following the Checkstyle rules.
    ![checkstyle-fix.png](assets/checkstyle-fix.png)

 ### Setting Up Code Style